LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 ## Enviormental Features
-To capture the visual qualities we used the deep learning image model Segformer fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
+To capture the visual qualities we used the deep learning image model Segformer[^1] fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
 The Segformer model outputs the density of $$18$$ different classes.

 ![segformer](images/walkability/segformer_1.png)